Bafta: Noel Clarke allegations treated with seriousness, care and proper process | Press and Journal

 Broadcaster Sky has said it is halting work with Clarke following the accusations.

-A spokesman for Sky said: “Sky stands against all forms of sexual harassment and bullying and takes any allegations of this nature extremely seriously.
+A spokesman said: “Sky stands against all forms of sexual harassment and bullying and takes any allegations of this nature extremely seriously.

 “Effective immediately, we have halted Noel Clarke’s involvement in any future Sky productions.”

+“I could never condone behaviour of this nature neither in nor out of the workplace, and whilst Noel has been a friend and colleague for several years, I cannot stand by and ignore these allegations.

+“Sexual harassment, abuse and bullying have no place in our industry.
+Every woman has the right to a safe workplace and moving forward I pledge my dedication to this.”

-Vertigo Films, the UK producers behind Bulletproof, said in a statement: “We are devastated to hear about these allegations and have launched an urgent investigation to find out if any apply to any Vertigo Films productions.
+Vertigo Films, the UK producers behind Bulletproof, said: “We are devastated to hear about these allegations and have launched an urgent investigation to find out if any apply to any Vertigo Films productions.

 “Our immediate concern is for any cast or crew who may have had a negative experience on set.